 2. Click reply.
-Type your message into the Write your message... field, then tap ^(□).
+Type your message into the Write your message... field, and then tap ...
 This will open a folder where you keep your documents and other files on your PC.

-3. Choose the file you would like to attach your message to by clicking it, then click the Open button.
+3. Choose the file you want to attach by clicking it, and then click the Open button.
 This will attach the file to your message.